 LocationAberdeenshire, United Kingdom

-From the architect.
+Text description provided by the architects.
 A timber clad extension to an existing farm cottage, commissioned by MAB Limited, a small development company, for a young family and their children.

 The house on a hill is a response arising from a sensibility and intention about architecture which places an emphasis on the pragmatic and develops our clients brief and their aspirations into, purposeful and appropriate spaces without profligacy or wilfulness.